QuantiModo/QuantiModo-Documentation/_posts/2016-01-06-mood-exhibits-high-negative-correlation-with-inflammatory-pain.md

   with Inflammatory Pain
 author: mikepsinn
 post_date: 2016-01-06 12:32:34
-post_excerpt: 'Inflammatory Pain is, on average, 13% HIGHER after around 3.54/5 Overall Mood.
-Inflammatory Pain is, on average, -9% LOWER after around 4.14/5 Overall Mood.'
+post_excerpt: 'Inflammatory Pain is, on average, 13% HIGHER after around 3.54/5 rating for Overall Mood.
+Inflammatory Pain is, on average, -9% LOWER after around 4.14/5 rating for Overall Mood.'
 layout: post
 permalink: >
   https://quantimo.do/mood-exhibits-high-negative-correlation-with-inflammatory-pain/